 The global market for smart elevators has witnessed significant changes as more and more people reside or work in high-rise buildings.
-These devices are now integrated with advanced technologies such as touch screens, bio metrics, destination dispatching and access controls that transport passengers to their destinations efficiently and safely.
+These devices are now integrated with advanced technologies such as touch screens, biometrics, destination dispatching, and access controls that transport passengers to their destinations efficiently and safely.

-At a height of 1,776 feet and with 102 stories, One World Trade Center is the tallest building in the United States.
+At a height of 1,776 feet and 102 stories, One World Trade Center is the tallest building in the United States.
 This building is expected to carry about 3.5 million people in its elevators every year.
 The lift will be the fastest in the Western Hemisphere, traveling at 23 miles per hour from ground level to the top floor within 60 seconds.

 The elevator systems functioning at One World Trade Center use “Microsoft’s Azure Intelligent Systems Service” for maintenance.
-Service engineers are sent real-time data so that they can take necessary steps to prevent lift breakdown.
-The system can be put into diagnostics mode or send it to a different floor to improve travel time and efficiency and cut operating costs.
+Service engineers are sent real-time data so that they can take the necessary steps to prevent lift breakdown.
+The system can be put into diagnostics mode or send to a different floor to improve travel time and efficiency and cut operating costs.